AdobeDocs/document-cloud-learn.en/help/sign/fill-and-sign-doc-microsoft-outlook.md

 ---
-title: Filling and Signing in Microsoft Outlook
+title: Filling and Signing in Outlook
-description: Microsoft Integrations
+description: Fill out and sign a form directly from your Microsoft Outlook inbox.
 feature: tutorial
 topics: Fill and Sign a Document in Microsoft Outlook
 audience: user or admin